vivek369-ui/Selenium/README.md

                                -its execute only once before any suit and after any suit -@BeforeSuite: It will run only once, before all tests in the suite are executed. @AfterSuite: A method with this annotation will run once after the execution of all tests in the suite is complete.
+	   5.@Ignore -->

-	   1  @Test :
+                         its used for ignore the test case 1  @Test :
 		     - NG execute test case base on Alphabetical order for controling the execution of test case we have to set priority using  @Test(priority=1)
 		     - if multiple method have same priority then it again cosider based on Alphabetical order